SingularityUndefined/Unrolling-GSP-STForecast/README.md

 # Lightweight Transformer via Unrolling of Mixed Graph Algorithms for Traffic Forecast

-This is a PyTorch implementation of our submission (ID: 1707) to ICML 2025.
+This is a PyTorch implementation of our submission (ID: 4690) to NeurIPS 2025.
 ## Requirements

 Required packages for this implementation:

 ```
 torch>=2.4.1
 tqdm
 numpy
 matplotlib
 networkx>=2.5
 pandas
+tensorboardX
+yaml
 ```
 run `pip install -r requirements.txt`.